8 tips for creative mamas to find your voice in the family noise

 So here goes: 8 ways to make the "balance" of mama & artist just that little bit easier:

-- Be where you are - in your current season / situation.
-If no baby-sitting is coming and the kids are being crazy, there's no way you'll get that deadline finished without causing yourself a heart attack.
+Be where you are - in your current season / situation.
+If no baby-sitting is coming and the kids are being crazy, there's no way you'll get that deadline finished without causing yourself a panic attack and not enough sleep.
 Put aside your work for half an hour and be with the kids.
 Give them your full attention - that's all they're actually asking for.
 Do something super fun and high energy - running in the garden, having a dance party, watering the plants.
 Anything that gets your mood elevated, and the kids using up their crazy energy.
 Being outside does often help.
 Then you can settle them down with popcorn and a movie, or reading books quietly and do some work.

 I feel like I need to go into depth on a couple of these, as they've truly been eye-opening for me this past year in making big changes to how I work, which has resulted in bringing in more money for our family, feeling more fulfilled into myself and less head-in-the-clouds about everything.
 It's given me focus and clarity.
 SO... stay tuned for next week where I'll share what these are and how I really made them work for me.